marnix/MEPK/README.md

    Implementation idea for verification of abbreviations:

-    * Create `mepk.kernel.util.NoAbbreviationsProof` which is a wrapper around an arbitrary proof.
-This expands all the wrapped proof's abbreviations (in grounding, grounded, and justification `ProofStep`), and wraps the justification `Proof` again in a `NoAbbreviationsProof`.
+    * Create `mepk.kernel.util.ExpandedAbbreviationsProof` which is a wrapper around an arbitrary proof.
+This expands all the wrapped proof's abbreviations (in the grounded statements and in its justification `ProofStep`), and wraps the justification `Proof` again in a `NoAbbreviationsProof`.

     * `Proof#verify()` then wraps itself in this way, and verifies the result using the current verification algorithm.